Luminous Fast Blue Optical Transients and Type Ibn/Icn SNe from Wolf-Rayet/Black Hole Mergers: Mergers of WR-BH/NS Binaries

 resulting in values $R_{\rm tr} \sim 0.1-10R_{\odot}$ depending on the parameters.
 The luminosity of the disk from radii $\lesssim R_{\rm tr}$ is approximately equal to the Eddington luminosity, $L_{\rm tr} \sim L_{\rm Edd} \approx 2\times 10^{39}M_{\bullet,10}$ erg s$^{-1}$.
 The blackbody radius of the emission is \be T_{\rm tr} \simeq \left(\frac{L_{\rm tr}}{4\pi \sigma R_{\rm tr}^{2}}\right)^{1/4} \approx 5\times 10^{4}\,{\rm K}\,M_{\bullet,10}^{1/4}\left(\frac{R_{\rm ph}}{10R_{\odot}}\right)^{-1/2}, \ee where $R_{\rm ph} \gtrsim R_{\rm tr}$ is the photosphere radius.

 It is tempting to associate this emission with the thermal optical/UV source detected at $t \sim 1000$ days from AT2018cow \citep{Sun+22} with $L \gtrsim 10^{40}$ erg s$^{-1}$; $T_{\rm eff} \gtrsim 4\times 10^{4}$ K for a massive $\sim 100M_{\odot}$ BH accretor.
-However, the temporal stability of the optical/UV flux (corresponding to change of $\lesssim 0.1$ mag over two epochs spanning over a year) from what should be an evolving accretion flow, poses a challenge to this scenario.
+However, the temporal stability of the optical/UV flux (corresponding to change of $\lesssim 0.1$ mag between two epochs separated by over a year) from what should be an evolving accretion flow, poses a challenge to this scenario.